jayfry1077/serverless_discord_LFG_bot/README.md

 The other big thing you have to set up is the nacl lambda layer.
 Here is a guide you can follow for that. https://medium.com/@geoff.ford_33546/creating-a-pynacl-lambda-layer-c3f2e1b6ff11

-In there serverless YML there is an <ENTER YOUR LAYER ARN HERE> section that you should all your layer ARN.
+In there serverless YML there is an <ENTER YOUR LAYER ARN HERE> section.
 Otherwise the lambda will not be able to verfy the signature of the Discord POST request.

 # Registering Commands